+- Commercial incentives (training etc.) to be prohibited for programme integrity - Pricing to be accessible

+Market:

+We are addressing companies that are looking for a safety label recognised by some reference operators (sponsors) and regulators.

+Governance:

-- Variable costs shall be paid by the Operators, travel rules/principles to be standardised - Commercial incentives (training etc.) to be prohibited for programme integrity - Pricing to be accessible - Market: - We are addressing companies that are looking for a safety label recognised by some reference operators (sponsors) and regulators. - Governance: - Each SQO is independent. - An independent joint oversight committee of a non-profit organisation governs, evaluates and improves the programme on a continuous basis based on international quality management principles.
+- Each SQO is independent from the other SQOs. - An independent joint oversight committee of a non-profit organisation governs, evaluates and improves the programme on a continuous basis based on international quality management principles.